Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-01-14-Linguistic_Regularities_In_Continuous_Space_Word_Representations.md

 Total test set size is 8000.

+To the key point in this paper, the distributed representation by recurrent neural network language model has no knowledge of syntax, morphology or semantics on words. however suprisingly, training such a purely lexical word representations showed striking syntantic and semantic properties.

 <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note: </b>
 In continous space for word vector, The key point is similar words are likely to have similar vectors.
 Thus, When the model parameters are adjusted in response to a particular word or word-sequence, The improvements will carry over to occurences of similar words and sequences.